ePages-de/epages-devportal/_posts/2020/2020-08-10-spring-boot-upgrade-not-allowed.md

 ## Bump!
 Google Chrome is built on top of open-source Chromium, which still gets new releases and patches.
-In order to have all the recent security patches and bug fixes, development team of Google Chrome is forced to upgrade their version of Chromium every once in a while.
+In order to have all the recent security patches and bug fixes, the development team of Google Chrome is forced to upgrade their version of Chromium every once in a while.

 Our Beyond framework is built on top of Spring Boot, which still gets new releases and patches.
 There might be some kind of pattern here.